cmi fpe ltd Directors report

 Health and Safety

-The Company is committed to Health and Safety of its employees, contractors and visitors.
+The Company is deeply committed to priortising Health and Safety Management for its employees, contractors and visitors.
 The details on Health and Safety are provided in the MDA Report, which forms part of this Report.

 All employees, especially women employees, were made aware of the Policy and the manner in which the complaints can be lodged.

-a.
-Number of complaints of sexual harassment received / filed during the year
+Number of complaints of sexual harassment received / filed during the period

 Nil

-b.
-Number of complaints disposed of during the year
+Number of complaints disposed of during the period

 Nil